rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-What happens in the `prefetchIssue()` function now?
-Basically it has to execute the identical GraphQL query which is executed by the Query component in the Issues component, but this time in an imperative and not declarative way.
-So rather than using the Query component for it, you have use the the Apollo Client instance directly to execute a query.
-As you may remember, the Apollo Client instance is somewhere hidden in the component tree, because you have used [React's Context API](https://www.robinwieruch.de/react-context-api) to provide the instance of the Apollo Client at a top level of your component tree.
-That's why the Query and Mutation components have access to the Apollo Client even though you have never used it yourself directly.
-However, this time you need to use it to query the prefetched data.
-You can use the ApolloConsumer component from the React Apollo package to expose the Apollo Client instance in your component tree.
-Whereas you have used the ApolloProvider somewhere to provide the client instance in the first place, you can use the ApolloConsumer to retrieve it now.
+The `prefetchIssue()` function has to execute the identical GraphQL query executed by the Query component in the Issues component, but this time it is done in an imperative way instead of declarative.
+Rather than using the Query component for it, use the the Apollo Client instance directly to execute a query.
+Remember, the Apollo Client instance is  hidden in the component tree, because you used [React's Context API](https://www.robinwieruch.de/react-context-api) to provide the  Apollo Client instance the component tree's top level.
+The  Query and Mutation components have access to the Apollo Client, even though you have never used it yourself directly.
+However, this time you use it to query the prefetched data.
+Use the ApolloConsumer component from the React Apollo package to expose the Apollo Client instance in your component tree.
+You have used the ApolloProvider somewhere to provide the client instance, and you can use the ApolloConsumer to retrieve it now.
 In the *src/Issue/IssueList/index.js* file, import the ApolloConsumer component and use it in the IssueFilter component.
 It gives you access to the Apollo Client instance via its render props child function.

 {{< highlight javascript "hl_lines=2 9 10 15 19 20" >}}
 import React from 'react';